SathyaBhat/sathyabh.at/content/kiama-2025/index.md

 date = 2025-05-25T12:00:00Z
 summary = ""
 images = ["/northern-beaches-day-trip/thumb-.jpg"]
-draft = true
 +++

 A few weeks back, we had a lazy weekend and Jo asked if we could do a day trip somewhere.
 Last year when Jo's cousins were over, we did a trip to [Bowral](https://sathyabh.at/weekly-notes-13-2024/), and while returning, we drove by Kiama.
 Unfortunately we were already late and didn't have time to explore the town back then.
 We decided to make a day trip to Kiama to check out the town.

-The trip also gave me a chance to try out the Javal Jolion Pro HEV (and I wasn't too impressed with it - more on another post).
+The trip also gave me a chance to try out the Haval Jolion Pro HEV (and I wasn't too impressed with it - more on another post).
 Our trip started with us booking the car.
 I wasn't sure how long we'd take - so we booked the car on GoGet for 8 hours.
 The Haval Jolion was parked at Crow's Nest, near Moon Phase cafe so we decided to head to the cafe for a quick breakfast, pick up coffee and start driving towards Kiama.

 ### Moon Phase